soniabr/Projekt/README.md

 ## Fundamental Questions

 What makes people choose their place to live?
 Is it the social environment?
 How can the tolerances change the moving behaviour?
 Based on statistical data we will try to verify if the model reproduces reality and try to chose the right parameters.
+An other aspect would be to find parameters i.e. tolerances such that the people, even though they are not totally satisfied with the situation, there is no macroscopic segregation (ghetto formation) visible.

 ## Expected Results